-- Minimum residence of two academic years, maximum of nine years (five years to ABD).
-Twelve courses, at least eight of which are taken at or registered through CTS.
+- 1. Minimum residence of two academic years, maximum of nine years (five years to ABD).
+Twelve courses (36 credits), at least eight of which are taken at or registered through CTS.
 Normally, PhD students will receive letter grades for all courses, but can be graded pass/no pass at the discretion of individual faculty members when appropriate.
 During the first year of coursework, the student submits a Program of Study for approval by the PhD Committee. - 2.
 Two modern languages are normally required.
 In exceptional cases, one language and demonstrated competence in an approved alternative research tool (e.g., statistics) may be approved if the alternative research tool is appropriate to a student's doctoral research.
 See pp. 12-13 for more information about language examinations. - 3.
 A candidacy examination process consisting of four written area examinations and an oral examination focusing on a preliminary dissertation proposal.
-See pp. 14-15 for more information about the dissertation proposal. - 4.
+An annotated syllabus and accompanying lectures may be substituted for one of the written exams; see p.
+14 for more information.
+See pp. 15-16 for more information about the dissertation proposal. - 4.
 A final dissertation proposal completed following admission to candidacy and in consultation with the candidate's doctoral committee. - 5.
 A dissertation presented to the candidate's doctoral committee, approved by all three members of the committee as "ready for examination" and successfully defended by the candidate.
 See p.
-17 and Appendix 3 for details about the dissertation requirements and the dissertation defense. - 6.
+18 and Appendix 3 for details about the dissertation requirements and the dissertation defense. - 6.
 As of June 2020, the Association of Theological Schools (ATS), one of the accrediting bodies of CTS, no longer provides guidelines on course statute of limitations.
 CTS has set a limit for completion time at nine years after admission.
 Students surpassing the nine-year mark need to petition the PhD program committee for an extension.
 Students should also check with financial aid staff about loan compliance.